przemek83/data-explorer/README.md

 [![Duplicated Lines (%)](https://sonarcloud.io/api/project_badges/measure?project=przemek83_data-explorer&metric=duplicated_lines_density)](https://sonarcloud.io/summary/new_code?id=przemek83_data-explorer)

 # About
 Data Explorer is a tool for performing various operations on datasets.
-It supports operations like aggregation (average, minumum, maximum) and grouping, providing a simple interface for querying data.
+It supports operations like aggregation (average, minimum, and maximum) and grouping, providing a simple interface for querying data.

 # Building: